Exploration of Hepatitis B Virus Infection Dynamics through Physics-Informed Deep Learning Approach: Introduction

 Here, dependent variables $X,Y,D$ and $V$ represent the concentrations of susceptible hepatocytes, infected hepatocytes, rcDNA-containing capsids, and free viruses, respectively.
 The values of all model parameters $\lambda, \mu, k, a, \delta, \alpha, \beta, \gamma$ and $c$ are non-negative real numbers and their biological interpretations are given below: \begin{itemize} \item $\lambda$: Natural growth rate of uninfected hepatocytes. \item $\mu, \delta$: Per capita death rates of uninfected and infected hepatocyte. \item $k$: Disease transmission rate constant. \item $a$: Production rate of rcDNA-containing capsids per infected hepatocyte. \item $\gamma$: Recycling rate of newly produced capsids within the cytoplasm of infected hepatocyte. \item $\alpha$: Volume fraction of newly produced capsids that contributes to viral production. \item $\beta$: The rate of export of rcDNA-containing capsids to the blood as new viruses. \item $c$: Clearance rate of viruses. \end{itemize}

-Due to the incorporation of capsid recycling, it is observed that this model \eqref{main model} reveals rich dynamics of HBV infection, along with several key findings.
-In order to validate most of the mathematical models, including this one, we rely on traditional numerical methods.
-However, these methods often have deficiencies in handling tiny datasets, which are commonly encountered in mathematical biology.
-Therefore, in such cases, the machine learning approach may prove to be more effective.
+Due to the incorporation of capsid recycling, it is observed that the model \eqref{main model} reveals rich dynamics of HBV infection, along with several key findings.
+However, in order to validate most of the mathematical models, including \eqref{main model}, authors generally use the traditional numerical methods.
+These methods often have deficiencies in handling tiny datasets, which are commonly encountered in mathematical biology.
+In such cases, the machine learning approaches, especially PINNs, may prove to be more effective and useful.